Jobinb7/Car_resale_price_prediction/README.md

 Summary:
 Luxury brands (Bentley, Ferrari, Aston Martin) and their flagship models greatly increase resale value.

-Mass-market brands (Skoda, Ford, Tata) or models that are discontinued or outdated lower the predicted price.
+Mass-market brands (Skoda, Ford, Tata) or models that are discontinued or outdated, lower the predicted price.

 Technical specs and features, when transformed (log), have a reasonable effect but are less influential than brand/model.